kilowhat/kilowhat.net/_extensions/wordpress.md

 It will contain a log file named with the current date.

 All errors triggered by the Flarum extension should be logged in that file.
-The log file also contains the history of all requests that WordPress made to Flarum.
+The log file also contains the history of all requests that WordPress made to Flarum and vice-versa.

 ## Integrity considerations